Paradoxdruid/academia-admin-automation/README.md

 process_enrollment.py Name_Of_Downloaded_SWRCGSR_File.txt
 ```

-### scheduler.py
+### retrieve_enrollment.py

-**Currently broken!**

-`scheduler.py` implements a [Selenium](https://pypi.org/project/selenium/)-based approach to automatically log into Banner 9 systems, download an enrollment report (**SWRCGSR**), and re-format it into an editable .csv file.
+`retrieve_enrollment.py` implements a [Selenium](https://pypi.org/project/selenium/)-based approach to automatically log into Banner 9 systems, download an enrollment report (**SWRCGSR**), and re-format it into an editable .xlsx file.

 **Usage**

 ```
-scheduler.py -t FALL2019
+retrieve_enrollment.py --excel
 ```
+Note: prior to use, `private.py` must be edited to have the user's Banner username and password, as well as the filesystem location of the selenium chromedriver.  `info.txt` must be edited to specify the terms, department codes, and other parameters for the retrieval.

 ## Authors
-These scripts are developed as academic software by [Dr. Andrew J. Bonham](https://github.com/Paradoxdruid) at the [Metropolitan State University of Denver](https://www.msudenver.edu).
+These scripts are developed as academic software by [Dr. Andrew J. Bonham](https://github.com/Paradoxdruid) at the [Metropolitan State University of Denver](https://www.msudenver.edu). `retrieve_enrollment` was substantially developed in collaboration with [Dr. Henc Bouwmeester](https://github.com/HencBouwmeester).
 It is licensed under the GPL v3.0.